wolfinch/wolfinch/README.md

 ### Disclaimer:

+This project is for educational purpose only.
 Strategies are experimental.
 Use them at your own risk.

 #### Further Enhancements: